 When feelings of hunger arise, people should try drinking a glass of water first.
 If the feelings subside, this suggests that they were actually thirsty.

 However, if the person still feels hungry, they should follow the glass of water with a balanced meal or snack.
-Research indicates that drinking 500 milliliters of water before a meal reduces the number of calories that a person then eats by 13%.

 It is also a good idea for overall health to drink plenty of water throughout the day.

 A person can determine whether they are drinking enough by checking the color of their urine.
 Clear to light yellow indicates a good level of hydration.

 Sleep plays a vital role in regulating hunger and appetite.
 A lack of sleep can increase feelings of stress and low mood, which may trigger binge eating.

 Research has shown that a lack of sleep can contribute to obesity by:

 - increasing food intake